1am1337/GrundlagenPython/WiSe2425/README.md

+# WiSe 2024/25
-Sammlung von allem was ich so in Python I mache
+Sammlung von allem was ich so in Python I gemacht habe